thunderrabbit/robnugen-journal-entries/2016/01/22on-narita-express.md

 she goes, "are you kidding me?"

 "Sorry; I've been barefoot for 7 years so I didn't really think about it."
-I didn't explain further that when I was on Quantas, they didn't bug me.
+I didn't explain further that when I was on Qantas, they didn't bug me.

 By the time we were seated (in row 40 because the rows are marked in a